Give us a call now for an immediate match with a local pro.

 Choose an HVAC company with skilled technicians who have appropriate licensing and experience.
 In all states, HVAC contractors have federal requirements from the Environmental Protection Agency (EPA).
 To obtain the EPA Section 608 Technician Certification, a contractor must pass an exam (the type of exam depends on what kind of equipment they plan to work with).
 Section 608 certification is required for all technicians who "maintain, service, repair or dispose of equipment that could release refrigerants into the atmosphere."
 All other licensing requirements are handled at the state level.

-It’s important to know what the work process will look like.
-For HVAC repairs, the company should explain the specific parts that need replacement and why.
-Confirm that your technician will clean and test the full system afterward to make sure everything is operating properly.
-When replacing your HVAC system, ask the contractor to describe the new energy efficiency, estimated installation time, brand, features, and model.
-Before signing a contract, ask about the process your provider will use to properly size the new system for your home and how much it will cost.
+Make sure you understand the details of any project before it begins.
+For HVAC repairs, have your provider detail which parts require replacement and why.
+Get confirmation that your technician will clean and test the entire system after the repair to ensure that everything works.
+For replacement, ask your contractor to explain the new HVAC system energy efficiency, estimated installation time, model, brand, and features.
+Before signing a contract, you should understand the process your provider will use to properly size the system for your home and the price you'll pay.

 A reputable HVAC company will stand behind its repair work and installations with a warranty.
 The longer and more comprehensive the coverage terms, the better.
 Carefully compare the fine print between contractors and choose the provider that offers the most protection at a reasonable price.